hollywoodpanda/loopadrome/README.md

 $> ./output/loopadrome.exe
 ```

 ... or something.
-I don't have a Windows machine to test on 😰.
+Not tested on Windows yet.